Life As a Financial Analyst

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 - Alternative Financing Specialist

 - Finance Analyst

 In the United States, there were 296,100 jobs for Financial Analyst in 2016.
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 32,100 new jobs for Financial Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 29,000 job openings in this field each year.
+There will be an estimated 29,000 positions for Financial Analyst per year.

 The states with the most job growth for Financial Analyst are Utah, Arizona, and Tennessee.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Financial Analyst ranges between $52,540 and $167,420.

 Financial Analysts who work in New York, California, or New Jersey, make the highest salaries.

 How much do Financial Analysts make in different U.S. states?